Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/psp22.md

 }
 ```

-You can check the example of usage of [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/psp22).
+You can check an example of the usage of [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/psp22).

 Also you can use extensions for PSP22 token: